 - Do not give out personal information over the phone, via email, or online.
 Unless the contact was initiated by you in regard to opening an account/loan or questions about your account, never respond to phone calls or emails requesting personal information.

-- Make sure the website is safe to use.
-A safe website is identified by ‘https:’ and a lock icon in the upper left corner of the website URL.
+- Make sure websites you visit are secure.
+A safe website is identified by ‘https://’ and a lock icon in the upper left corner of the website URL.

 - Change your login credentials.
 Update your online banking and any other accounts containing personal information with a new username and password every 30 to 42 days.6 Avoid using the same password on several sites.